Retrolisthesis: Definition and management (what to do?)

 • Complete retrolisthesis: here the vertebra moves with its whole body backwards.
 It therefore finds itself shifted in relation to the above and underlying vertebrae.

-Just like the spondylolisthesis, retrolisthesis can be classified in 4 grades of severity according to the importance of the sliding of the vertebra (expressed in percentage):
+Just like spondylolisthesis, retrolisthesis can be classified in 4 grades of severity according to the importance of the sliding of the vertebra (expressed in percentage):

 • Grade 1: displacement up to 25%,